trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

    └────────────────┴──────────────────────────────────────┴───────────────────────────────────────────────────────────────────────────────────────────────────────────┴────────────┴────────────────┴────────────────────────────────┘
    ```

-3. Check on an indexer that the V1 `storage.tzip18.contractNext` is pointing to the next version address V2 : [old V1 contract storage](https://ghostnet.tzkt.io/KT18ceGtUsNtQTk9smxQcaxAswRVkHDDKDgK/storage/).
+1. Check on an indexer that the V1 `storage.tzip18.contractNext` is pointing to the next version address V2: [old V1 contract storage](https://ghostnet.tzkt.io/KT18ceGtUsNtQTk9smxQcaxAswRVkHDDKDgK/storage/).

    This ends the proxy pattern implementation.
 The old contract is no more "runnable" and the proxy is pointing to the last version.

-## Alternative : Composability
+## Alternative: Composability

 Managing a monolithic smart contract like a microservice can reduce the problem, on the other side it increases complexity and application lifecycle on OPS side.